marcvs/google-doc-watcher/README.md

 3. run $HOME/google-doc-watcher/google-doc-watcher
    - Upon first run will email you the full diff.
 Call it bug or feature that's what it is.

+4. Run once per hour:
+    0 * * * *       $HOME/google-doc-watcher/google-doc-watcher

+#Note:
+When run twice in the same minute, it re-downloads all file formats but does not send a diff email.